Opinion | Antiracist Parenting During COVID-19 and Beyond

 We increased financial contributions to social justice organizations led by and for people of color, including the National Domestic Workers Alliance, Chicago Desi Youth Rising, and Ujimaa Medics.
 We answer calls for online activism, in the form of signing petitions, making phone calls, and spreading information on social media.

 As parents, our responsibility is to model for our children the change we want to see in the world.
-We want our children to be active participants in creating a world where there are no jails, where workers are respected, where immigrants are welcome, where Black, brown and Indigenous people can live without fear.
+We want our children to be active participants in creating a world where there are no jails, where workers are respected, where immigrants are welcome, where Black, Brown, and Indigenous people can live without fear.
 We believe this can be achieved through antiracism.

 Antiracism is an active process of identifying and eliminating racism by changing systems, organizational structures, policies, practices, and attitudes so that power is redistributed and shared equitably.
 It is also about confronting white supremacy within ourselves, diving below the surface to gain a greater understanding of how we became complicit in racism in the first place.